fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 The "Customer Setup" flow (2) is executed by customers when they are setting up their MDM server.

-The goal is for the "Fleet DM" organization to become an "MDM vendor" that issues CSRs to customers, which allows them to generate "APNS certificates" for their MDM deployments.
+The goal is for the Fleet organization to become an "MDM vendor" that issues CSRs to customers, which allows them to generate "APNS certificates" for their MDM deployments.

 For the purposes of designing a PoC, we used the https://mdmcert.download/ service as an "MDM vendor."
 See [MDMCert.Download Analysis](./mdmcert.download-analysis.md) for more details on the process.